 - Enacting a Community Rights law at the county level would have the potential of protecting a lot of people, territory, and ecosystems. - Members of the legislative body at the county level still live relatively close (especially your particular representative) and they likely see or experience the same harms you do; they usually have few enough constituents that they can remain relatively accessible to meet and speak with residents; thus they should be easier to meet/speak, understand, and act on the issues your group is concerned about.
-This is especially true like elected officials at all levels of government if they hear about that same issue from many of their constituents. - As an intermediate level of government, you may find elected officials more emboldened to reaffirm their jurisdictions right to local self-government. - Counties create excellent staging grounds for moving Community Rights laws up to the state level of government.
-Creating Community Rights chapters in multiple counties in a single state provides the legitimacy and political capital that encourages those with political ambitions to run on Community Rights platforms.
+This is especially true

+- like elected officials at all levels of government if they hear about that same issue from many of their constituents. - As an intermediate level of government, you may find elected officials more emboldened to reaffirm their jurisdictions right to local self-government. - Counties create excellent staging grounds for moving Community Rights laws up to the state level of government.
+Creating Community Rights chapters in multiple counties in a single state provides the legitimacy and political capital that encourages those with political ambitions to run on Community Rights platforms. - The county sheriff in most jurisdictions is the highest-ranking executive officer in a county's jurisdiction and has a number of unique powers and responsibilities that can be beneficial to supporting a Community Rights ordinance.
+Most sheriffs are elected and thus (supposedly) directly accountable to the people they serve.
+They swear an oath to support not only the federal constitution but also the state constitution.
+They are prohibited from being forced to comply or enforce federal regulatory or administrative programs (known as the anti-commandeering doctrine).
+Thus, the independence, and direct accountability to the people allows a county sheriff to play a pivotal role in protecting, promoting and enforcing Community Rights laws.